Fayz2/FayzUI/README.md

 *  **AtlasLoot**
 *  **Mapster**
 *  **MicroAuctionator**
-*  **AH Deposit Fixer** -
+*  **AH Deposit Fixer**
-*  **Combat Log Fixer** - Ensures your DPS meter never breaks due to an error in the 3.3.5 client.
+*  **Combat Log Fixer**

 ## Installation
-1. Backup your current Interface & WTF folders or make a new client (Recommended)
+1. Backup your current Interface & WTF folders somewhere safe (Recommended)
-2. Delete Interface/WTF & unpack the ZIP.
+2. Delete Interface & WTF and unpack the ZIP.
 Place the provided FayzUI Interface/WTF folders in the WoW directory.
 3. Navigate to /WTF, find and rename the "your-account" folder to your Chromie account name in all caps.
-4. Rename the "your-character" folder to your characters name, make a copy and rename for any alts on that account.
-5. Start WoW and configure Video, Sound, Interface, Keybinds and Macros.
+4. Start WoW, login a character and when prompted complete the initial ElvUI setup wizard.
+5. Type /elvui and navigate to profiles and import the string I've included in elvprofile.txt
+6. Reload your UI with the /rl command.
+7. Enjoy!

 ## Addon Commands